diegovazquez/mtg_card_image_segmentation/README.md

 # The Plan

 - [x] Create MTG Cards Syntetic Dataset Generator based on 3d redering, and generate the first version of this dataset.
 - [x] Create the machine learning training scrips and train the model
 - [X] Transform to ONNX
 - [X] Crate a web example for runing the model in web

-Others:

-- [ ] Expand the dataset with a generative network like flux or Stable diffusion

 # Hardware/Software Requirements